Teams on Upset Alert in Day 2 of the 2019 NCAA Men's Tournament

 The Liberty Flames have the offensive efficiency and balance to keep up with a major conference team.

-The Atlantic Sun champions shot 49.1 percent from the field (12th in NCAA) and 58.5 percent from inside the arc (4th in NCAA)—all while taking care of the basketball (just over 10 turnovers per game).
+The Atlantic Sun champions shot 49.1 percent from the field (12th in NCAA) and 58.5 percent from inside the arc (fourth in NCAA)—all while taking care of the basketball (just over 10 turnovers per game).

 They don't solely operate inside the arc, either.
 The Flames shoot a respectable 36.8 percent (63rd in NCAA) from deep and boast five different players who average at least one made three-pointer per game.